Decent Work for Women Agriculture Workers

 Leadership Training for Women Cotton Pickers

 SCF firmly believes that leadership development is key to empowering women to advocate for their rights and secure better labor conditions.
-To strengthen leadership capacity, SCF has trained 60 women cotton pickers who serve as office bearers in the trade unions formed by SCF.
-These women have undergone intensive training in communication, negotiation, and leadership skills, enabling them to effectively engage with growers, government representatives, and labor departments.
-They have played a pivotal role in advocating for climate safety measures, occupational health protections, and fair wage policies.
+To strengthen leadership capacity, SCF has trained 60 women cotton pickers serving as office bearers of women-led trade unions.
+The training covered key leadership themes including communication skills, negotiation techniques, collective decision-making, conflict resolution, labor rights awareness, advocacy strategies, public speaking, organizing community meetings, and representing workers’ voices in policy discussions.
+These women are now better equipped to engage with growers, government representatives, and labor departments.
+They have played an important role in advocating for climate safety measures, occupational health protections, and fair wage policies.

 Empowering Women Agricultural Workers Through Trade Unions